Four University of Vermont endowed professorships reside in the Rubenstein School.

 Robert F. and Genevieve B. Patrick Endowed Chair

 The Robert F. and Genevieve B. Patrick Endowed Chair in Watershed Science and Planning was established in 2000 from the estate of Genevieve Patrick and enables the university to focus expertise in an environmental sciences discipline with great relevance in Vermont and far beyond the state's borders.
-Dr. William Breck Bowden is the inaugural and current Patrick Chair in Watershed Science and Planning.
-His research program provides a holistic watershed approach to the study of ecosystem health that includes elements of water quality, hydrology, and land use planning.
+Dr. Anne Jefferson is the current Patrick Chair in Watershed Science and Planning.
+Dr. Jefferson's research program focuses on improving the resilience and sustainability of water resources and aquatic ecosystems.

 Gund Professorship of Ecological Economics